seanjackson6325/Epoch/README.md

 #### EPOCH_LOCAL_TIME

-- Used to query system time information in local time (the local time in your area).
+- Used to query system time information in local time (the time on your machine).

 #### EPOCH_UTC_TIME